grandjeanmartin/sociograms/README.md

 To cite the initial blog post:

 > GRANDJEAN Martin (2015). *Social network analysis and visualization: Moreno’s Sociograms revisited*, http://www.martingrandjean.ch/social-network-analysis-visualization-morenos-sociograms-revisited/.

+To cite Moreno's book:

+> MORENO Jacob Levy (1934). *Who Shall Survive?
+A New Approach to the Problem of Human Interrelations*, Washington D.C.: Nervous and Mental Disease Publishing Co.

 ## Data ##
 [CSV with Source/Target columns]